eworm-de/routeros-scripts/doc/mode-button.md

 Configuration
 -------------

-The configuration goes to `global-config-overlay`, the only parameter is:
+The configuration goes to `global-config-overlay`, these are the parameters:

 * `ModeButton`: an array with defined actions
+* `ModeButtonLED`: led to give visual feedback

 Usage and invocation
 --------------------